flaviovdf/tag_assess/README.rst

 $ easy_install Cython

-* I also suggest having networkx and pytables since some scripts and unittests depend on them
+* I also suggest having networkx and pytables.
+Now using enpkg which is how Canopy manages packages.
+You can also use the GUI.
+Or easy_install them for newest versions (not required)

 ::